Cardiff Bus

-Cardiff Bus (Bws Caerdydd) is the dominant operator of bus services in Cardiff, Wales and the surrounding area, including Barry and Penarth.
-The company is wholly owned by Cardiff Council and is one of the few municipal bus companies to remain in council ownership.
+Cardiff Bus (Bws Caerdydd) is the main operator of bus services in Cardiff, Wales and the surrounding area, including Barry and Penarth.
+The company is wholly owned by Cardiff Council and is one of the few municipal bus companies to remain in council ownership; unlike most municipal bus companies elsewhere in Britain, which are run as an 'arms length' organisation, Cardiff Bus is unique in that it is directly managed by Cardiff councillors who sit on the operator's board.

 History

 While horse buses (and later horse trams) had run in the city since 1845, Cardiff Bus can trace its history back to May 1902, when Cardiff Council took over and electrified a tram line between Roath and the city centre.
 It had been previously run by the Cardiff Tramway Company.
 The resultant Cardiff Corporation Tramways spent the next three decades extending its electric tram network, and at its peak in 1927 ran 141 electric trams over 18 miles of line.
 On Christmas Eve 1920, the corporation introduced its first bus, although the first motor bus route was operated by the Tramway Company from 1907.

 The first Cardiff trolleybuses were introduced in 1942, their introduction having been delayed by the outbreak of World War II.
 The intention was to convert the remaining tramway system to trolleybus operation, then to extend the network.
 While the first stage was completed in 1950, the only extension made to the system was to Ely which took place in 1955.
 Although powers had been obtained to considerably expand the network, a policy U-turn occurred in 1961 when the decision was made to replace all the trolleybuses with motor buses.
 This task was completed in 1970, bringing to an end 68 years of electric traction on the streets of Cardiff.